+Moreover, the University may offer leniency with respect to other violations that emerge as a result of a prohibited conduct report or investigation, depending on the circumstances involved.

-One of New Mexico Tech's primary concerns is the safety of its students and employees.
-The University strongly encourages all members of the campus community to report to the Title IX Coordinator, a responsible employees or to a confidential staff (see Section IX.A.) if they have experienced an instance of sexual misconduct.
-The University grants amnesty to students who may have violated the Student Code of Conduct's prohibition on the use or possession of alcohol or drugs at the same time they experienced sexual violence or sexual misconduct.
-Depending on the circumstances, the DOSO or OGS may determine, on a case-by-case basis, that those who witnessed an instance of sexual misconduct and who provide information regarding such instance may be granted the same amnesty.
-However, students should understand that any violation of state or federal criminal law involving the use or possession of alcohol or illegal drugs may result in prosecution, and NMT cannot grant amnesty from proceedings in the criminal justice system.
+However, students and employees should understand that any violation of state or federal criminal law involving the use or possession of alcohol or illegal drugs may result in prosecution, and New Mexico Tech cannot grant amnesty from proceedings in the criminal justice system.
 Decisions about prosecution are made by the District Attorney's Office in the state criminal justice system and by the U.S. Attorney's Office in the federal criminal justice system.

 VII.
-Confidentiality
+Privacy and Confidentiality